 The Enchanted Valley Trail is one of those rare trails that takes you deep into the Olympic Mountains with very little elevation gain.
-The trail winds along the East Fork of the Quinault River through ancient old-growth forests, and eventually delivers you to the eponymous Enchanted Valley, where guest chalet sits along the river.
+The trail winds along the East Fork of the Quinault River through ancient old-growth forests, and eventually, delivers you to the eponymous Enchanted Valley, where a guest chalet sits along the river.
 This chalet is a reminder of the many generations who have explored and visited the Enchanted Valley for rest, rejuvenation, and an escape from the city.
+Today, it is boarded up and no longer open for use.
 Traveling through the towering old-growth forests will deepen your appreciation for the age and mystery of Olympic National Park, and the ever-changing forest and meadow flowers keep the trail colorful all summer long.

-Whether you only head out for a short stroll to Pony Bridge and the blue-green waters of the Quinault River, or head all the way into the valley and up to the expanse of Anderson Pass, this trail has rewards for all visitors.
-And it’s perfect for kids and families.
-The mellow elevation changes and plentiful campsites make it a great choice for a dayhike or a first-time backpacking trip with the whole family.
-And due to its low elevation, you can access the Enchanted Valley early in the year—no need to wait for snow to melt or rivers to shrink.
+Whether you only head out for a short stroll to Pony Bridge to see the blue-green waters of the Quinault River, or head all the way into the valley and up to the expanse of Anderson Pass, this trail has rewards for all visitors.
+And it’s perfect for kids and families: the mellow elevation changes and plentiful campsites make it a great choice for a day hike or a first-time backpacking trip with the whole family.
+And due to its low elevation, you can access the Enchanted Valley early in the year — no need to wait for snow to melt or rivers to shrink.

 History of the Enchanted Valley Trail

-The Enchanted Valley was popularized in the 1930s, after Tom E. Criswell built the guest chalet in 1931 and began welcoming guests hiking and horseback riding into the Olympics.
-After construction, the chalet was operated intermittently from 1931 to the mid 1980s, under the ownership of Tom Criswell, the Olson Family, and eventually Olympic National Park.
+The Enchanted Valley was popularized in the 1930s.
+In 1931, Tom E. Criswell built the guest chalet and welcomed guests hiking and horseback riding into the Olympics.
+After construction, the chalet was operated intermittently from 1931 to the mid-1980s, under the ownership of Tom Criswell, the Olson Family, and eventually, Olympic National Park.
 As the East Fork of the Quinault River continues to cut back towards the chalet, it currently stands unused.
-In fact, the park service dragged the chalet back from the river to save it once already!
+In fact, the Park Service dragged the chalet back from the river to save it once already!

 2 Best Day Hikes on the Enchanted Valley Trail